-Successful applicants are reimbursed for up to 50% of their eligible expenditures.
-For projects located in impoverished areas (as defined by 10% or more of the population below the poverty level according to the most recent Census data as provided in the "Poverty Level Table by ZIP Code Tabulation Area (ZCTA)" at https://parks.ny.gov/grants/consolidated-funding-app.aspx), the reimbursement can be up to 75% of the eligible project cost.
+Successful applicants are reimbursed for up to 50% of their approved eligible costs.
+For projects located in impoverished areas (as defined by 10% or more of the population below the poverty level according to the most recent Census data as provided in the "Percent Below Poverty Level Table by ZIP Code Tabulation Area (ZCTA)" (posted at https://parks.ny.gov/grants/environmental-protection-fund.aspx), the reimbursement can be up to 75% of the approved eligible project cost.